INTRODUCTION TO LUBRICATION OF WIRE ROPE

 Both internal and external lubrication protects a wire rope against wear and corrosion.

 Abrasion or reverse and sharp bends cause individual wires to break and bend back.
 These breaks are known as fishhooks.
 Wire rope should be examined carefully for fishhooks, kinks, and worn and corroded spots.
 Breaks in individual wires will usually occur in areas where the wire runs continually over the sheaves or bend onto the drum.
+This is also a good place to look for problems, because the strands may separate slightly as the rope passes over, thus allowing slightly better examination.

 There are two conditions that will usually reduce the diameter of a wire rope: Overloading, and failure to lubricate.
 Rope that is 75 percent of its original diameter should be removed from service.
 When pitting and corrosion of the wires are visible on the surface, you should assume that the same problem exists internally, and the rope should be removed from service.